Brunni/DotNetAsyncScheduler/README.md

 ## Schedules

 Schedules define, when a Job is executed: If schedule returns int>0, the Job is started (when no restrictions apply).
+Jobs with higher numbers are started first, which is only relevant, when Restrictions (e.g. Mutex, MaxJobNumber) are applied.
 A Schedule might handle retry in case of failures.

 As Schedules can be created via DI, they may connect to a database / config file to read current configuration state.